Space Foundation Press Releases

 Exemplification of Mission Criteria

-The mission of the Space Foundation is: To advance space-related endeavors to inspire, enable and propel humanity.
-Nominees must exemplify the Space Foundation mission by meeting at least three of the following criteria:
+The vision of the Space Foundation is: …to inspire, educate, connect, and advocate on behalf of the global space community.
+Nominees must exemplify the Space Foundation vision by meeting at least three of the following criteria:

 - Has written or published papers, textbooks, articles, etc., relating to the exploration, development or utilization of space, or has spoken in public forums such as conferences and symposia